kubauth/kubauth-doc/docs/60-references/100-overview.md

 - Use descriptive, lowercase names with hyphens
 - Follow consistent naming conventions across your organization
 - For GroupBindings, use pattern: `<username>-<groupname>`

-### Documentation

-- Use `comment` fields in User and Group resources
-- Use `description` fields in OidcClient resources
-- Document the purpose and ownership of each resource

-### Organization

-- Use dedicated namespaces for Kubauth resources
-- Apply labels for easier querying and management
-- Group related resources in the same manifest files

-### Lifecycle Management

-- Use GitOps practices to manage Kubauth resources
-- Store resource definitions in version control
-- Use CI/CD pipelines for deploying changes
-- Implement review processes for security-sensitive resources

 ## Examples Repository